|

 between different parts.
 This enables thin layers of glue, thus your

-reinforcement is performed with carbon-fiber rods which are
+reinforcement is performed with carbon-fiber strips which are

 extremely light and strong, thus your Sali guitar will